DMM TOC > 500 Additional Mailing Services|

-[3-3-14] [1-26-14] The following conditions also apply to the delivery of Priority Mail Express, Registered Mail, Certified Mail, insured for more than $200.00, Adult Signature, or COD, as well as mail for which a return receipt or a return receipt for merchandise is requested or for which the sender has specified restricted delivery.
+[5-31-15] The following conditions also apply to the delivery of Priority Mail Express, Registered Mail, Certified Mail, mail insured for more than $500.00, Adult Signature, or COD, as well as mail for which a return receipt is requested or the sender has specified restricted delivery.

 a.
 The addressee (or representative) may obtain the sender’s name and address while held by the USPS employee before accepting delivery and endorsing the delivery receipt.

 b.
 The mailpiece may not be opened or given to the recipient before the recipient signs and legibly prints his or her name on the delivery receipt (and return receipt, if applicable) and returns the receipt(s) to the USPS employee.

 d.
 When delivery is not restricted at the sender’s request, mail addressed to a person at a hotel, apartment house, etc., may be delivered to any person in a position to whom mail for that location is usually delivered.

 e.
 USPS responsibility ends when the mailpiece is delivered to the addressee (or another party, subject to 1.0).

 f.
 A notice is provided to the addressee for a mailpiece that cannot be delivered.
 If the piece is not called for or redelivery is not requested, the piece is returned to the sender after 15 days (5 days for Priority Mail Express, 10 days for COD), unless the sender specifies fewer days on the piece.